Automate Your Business Processes

-If you’re a developer, you’ve probably built an application that uses some sort of workflow automation.
-Whether it’s approval logic, parallel processes, or dynamic logic, these days, at least some sort of business process management (BPM) is integrated into a lot of applications.
+Businesses are constantly seeking ways to streamline their operations and improve efficiency.
+One powerful solution that has gained popularity in recent years is using low-code automation for workflows.
+Whether it’s approval logic, parallel processes, or dynamic logic, these days, developers are integrating some sort of business process management (BPM) into a lot of applications.
 Why?
 Because they help companies improve operational efficiency, user experience, and, ultimately, customer service and satisfaction.
 In other words, they’re crucial for a company to remain competitive and relevant.

 Building Automated Workflows in Low-Code Applications

-- The first is an order approval process that is activated when someone submits an order and ensures that the process can only continue after manager approval.
+- An order approval process that is activated when someone submits an order and ensures that the process can only continue after manager approval.

-- The second one is the order expiration that cancels the operation if the manager doesn’t approve the order after a certain time.
+- The order expiration that cancels the operation if the manager doesn’t approve the order after a certain time.

-- And the third one is a “conditional process” that states that if the initial conditions change—for example, if new items are added to the order—the whole process restarts.
+- A “conditional process” that states that if the initial conditions change—for example, if new items are added to the order—the whole process restarts.

-Now, imagine that you wanted to change the process flow.
-Let’s say you want the application to check the job role of the person submitting the order and, depending on the role, you want the app to send the approval order to the manager or to the financial department.
+So, now some users have come to you (or submitted feedback), and they want you to change the application so that it checks the job role of the person submitting the order.
+Then, depending on the role, you want the app to send the approval order to the manager or to the financial department.